Non-algebraic deformations of flat K\"ahler manifolds: Non-algebraic deformations of flat K ahler manifolds with

-Let us first of all explain the heuristics that stays behind our theorem.
+Let us, first of all, explain the heuristics that stay behind our theorem.
 It comes from the theory of Hyperk\"ahler manifolds.
-Recall that {\it a Hyperk\"ahler manifold} is a quadruple $(M, g, I, J)$, where $(M, g)$ is a Riemannian manifold and $I$ and $J$ are integrable complex structures, which anticommute and both are K\"ahler with respect to $g$.
-Together $I$ and $J$ generate an action of the algebra of (Hamilton) quaternions on the tangent bundle of $M$.
+Recall that {\it a Hyperk\"ahler manifold} is a quadruple $(M, g, I, J)$, where $(M, g)$ is a Riemannian manifold and $I$ and $J$ are integrable complex structures, which anti-commute and both are K\"ahler with respect to $g$.
+Together $I$ and $J$ generate an action of the algebra of (Hamiltonian) quaternions on the tangent bundle of $M$.

 If $\omega_I$ and $\omega_J$ are the $g$-Hermitian forms of $I$ and $J$, the form $\sigma_I:= \omega_I + \sqrt{-1}\omega_J$ is a holomorphic symplectic form on $(M, I)$.
-Vice versa, if $(M, I)$ is a complex manifold of K\"ahler type which admits a holomorphic non-degenerate $2$-form, there exist such $g$ and $J$, that $(M, g, I, J)$ is a Hyperk\"ahler manifold (see e.g. \cite{Beau}).\footnote{ In the literature $(M, I)$ is often assumed to be irreducible holomorphic symplectic and simply connected.
+Vice versa, if $(M, I)$ is a complex manifold of K\"ahler type which admits a holomorphic non-degenerate $2$-form, there exist such $g$ and $J$, that $(M, g, I, J)$ is a Hyperk\"ahler manifold (see e.g. \cite{Beau}, Prop.
+4).\footnote{ In the literature $(M, I)$ is often assumed to be irreducible holomorphic symplectic and simply connected.
 A more general version of this statement follows from Beaville-Bogomolov decomposition theorem and some equivariant techniques which we describe below.}

 A holomorphically symplectic manifold is said to be {\it irreducible holomorphic symplectic} if the space of holomorphic $2$-forms on it is generated by a symplectic form.
-The Beauville-Bogomolov decomposition theorem (\cite{Beau}) implies that any Hyperk\"ahler manifold, up to finite covering, is isomorphic to a product of irreducible ones and a complex torus.
+The Beauville-Bogomolov decomposition theorem (\cite{Beau}, Th.
+2) implies that any Hyperk\"ahler manifold, up to a finite covering, is isomorphic to a product of irreducible ones and a complex torus.

 Consider the set of purely imaginary quaternions of unit norm.
-Each such quaternion $q$ satisfies $q^2=-1$.
+Every such quaternion $q$ satisfies $q^2=-1$.
 This naturally forms a $2$-dimensional sphere $S^2$ inside $\mathbb{H}$ which we immediately identify with $\CP^1$.
 For each $q \in \CP^1$ one has the corresponding almost complex structure $I_q$ on the smooth manifold $M$.

-It is straightforward to see that that all $I_q$ are integrable and K\"ahler with respect to $g$.
+It is straightforward to see that all $I_q$ are integrable and K\"ahler with respect to $g$.